exercism/website-copy/tracks/python/exercises/grains/mentoring.md

 Therefore replacing `2**power` with `1 << power` is usually faster.

 Note: while bitwise shift operators are faster, they can make the code harder to understand.
-While this does improve code efficiency, the difference is rarely significant,
+While this does improve code efficiency, the difference is rarely significant.

 ```
 >>> for i in range(5):